data-girlCode/Datafest-Dathathon-DA-project/README.md

 ## Contributing
 - Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 - Please follow the [Contributing Guidelines](CONTRIBUTING.md).

-Replace placeholders (e.g., `your-username`) with appropriate values and customize the sections based on your project's specifics.
-Feel free to add more sections or information as needed.
-Make sure to include a license that suits your project.